jverbosky/phonebook/README.md

 ----------

-Tests have been developed to verify that the methods in each class file are working as intended.
+Tests have been developed to verify that the methods used by the app are working as intended.
 All tests are located in the **/tests** directory.

 Unit Tests: